︎ Writing

 ︎ Email

-She is assisting curators for an upcoming exhibition at the MAAT in Lisbon, and was a curatorial assistant for the exhibition The World Through AI at the Jeu de Paume in Paris.
+She is a visiting scholar at the Bibliotheca Hertziana – Max Planck Institute in Rome, as part of the Machine Visual Culture research group, and is an assistant curator for an upcoming exhibition at the MAAT in Lisbon.
+She was a curatorial assistant for the exhibition The World Through AI at the Jeu de Paume in Paris.
 Bylines include Spike Art Magazine, Do Not Research, CLOT, XIBT, Art Observed, and ARTPIL.
-She is a founding member of the AI/Arts Observatory, a research association at the Sorbonne that was created by Antonio Somaini, theorist and professor of film, media, and visual culture.
+She is a founding member of the AI/Arts Observatory, a research association at the Sorbonne that was created by Antonio Somaini.

 ︎ CV